 Italian-Style Vinegar Chicken combines chicken thighs that are seared and braised until tender in a tasty vinegar sauce with onions, garlic, parsley, and herbs.
 It’s easy to make so it’s great for weeknights, but special enough for gatherings or Sunday dinner.

-Though Vinegar Chicken has a similar flavor profile to Chicken Scarpariello, it’s easier to prepare making it an excellent choice for busy nights.
+Though Vinegar Chicken has a similar flavor profile to Chicken Scarpariello, it’s easier to prepare making it an excellent choice for busy nights, and is right up there with my one-pan easy Greek lemon chicken and potatoes.

 Since this dish braises for roughly 35 minutes in the oven, that leaves you plenty of time to make a few side dishes as well.